vabarbosa/node-red-contrib-max-audio-classifier/README.md

 Note
 ----

-To use this node effectively, you'll need a running instance of the (Audio Classifier)[https://developer.ibm.com/exchanges/models/all/max-audio-classifier/] model from the (Model Asset eXchange)[https://developer.ibm.com/exchanges/models/].
-Get started with this and other free, open-source deep learning models at (this link)[https://developer.ibm.com/exchanges/models/]
+To use this node effectively, you'll need a running instance of the [Audio Classifier](https://developer.ibm.com/exchanges/models/all/max-audio-classifier/) model from the [Model Asset eXchange](https://developer.ibm.com/exchanges/models/).
+Get started with this and other free, open-source deep learning models at [this link](https://developer.ibm.com/exchanges/models/)

 Install